btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_one.md

 Single and double-quotes are not interchangeable (however, they sometimes are equivalent in what they do, i.e., 'i am a string with no special characters' == "i am a string with no special characters").

-Follow these rules, and you'll be as safe as houses:
+Follow these rules, and you'll be [as safe as houses]:

 - single quotes are for literal interpretation
 - double quotes allow for variable substitution